InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Introduction

 \section{Introduction}

-In recent years, as high-quality pretraining corpora approach saturation and model scale continues to expand, the post-training stage has emerged as the primary driver of LLM capability~\cite{ouyang2022training, cui2023ultrafeedback, guo2025deepseek}.
-This transformation is accelerated by systems such as DeepSeek-Math and a growing line of work that achieves substantial gains through further post-training optimization~\cite{shao2024deepseekmath, yu2025dapo, zheng2025group}.
-Contemporary post-training is dominated by two paradigms: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL)~\cite{minaee2024large, touvron2023llama}.
-SFT provides token-level supervision that is well suited for instruction following and knowledge consolidation, and it typically serves as a cold-start phase that adapts pretrained LLMs to downstream formats~\cite{chu2025sft, shenfeld2025rl, zhang2024gpt4roi, liu2025application}.
-In contrast, RL directly optimizes model behavior with respect to task-specific preferences via reward-driven objectives, making the design of appropriate reward signals a central challenge for this kind of alignment.

-In domains with explicit and verifiable ground truth—such as mathematics or program synthesis—Reinforcement Learning with Verifiable Rewards (RLVR) has demonstrated consistent and often substantial improvements~\cite{shao2024deepseekmath}.
-However, open-ended domains such as medicine, psychology, or social interaction rely on nuanced dimensions of response quality, including safety, empathy, and contextual appropriateness, making it difficult to define a precise and reliable scalar reward.
-As a result, recent work in these areas has largely reverted to learned Reward Models(RMs)~\cite{kwon2023reward} trained on human preference data to approximate human judgment.
-However, these RMs are costly to construct, highly domain-dependent, and fragile under distribution shift.
-Moreover, oversimplified reward models—such as those relying on binary ratings—are especially susceptible to classic failure modes like reward hacking, a particularly grave concern in the high-stakes setting of medical dialogue.
+As high-quality pretraining data become harder to expand and scaling brings smaller gains, progress is increasingly coming from post-training, where supervised tuning and preference optimization directly shape model behavior~\cite{ouyang2022training, cui2023ultrafeedback, guo2025deepseek, shao2024deepseekmath, yu2025dapo, zheng2025group}.
+Modern post-training is dominated by two paradigms: Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL)~\cite{minaee2024large, touvron2023llama}.
+SFT aligns the model with target formats and behaviors through token-level demonstrations, whereas RL optimizes policies against preference objectives—making reward specification the central bottleneck.
+When the correct outcome is clearly defined and easily verifiable, RL with verifiable rewards (RLVR) consistently improves performance~\cite{shao2024deepseekmath}.
+However, in open-ended fields such as medical consultation, psychology, and social interaction, response quality involves multiple factors like safety, empathy, and appropriateness.
+These factors vary significantly case by case, complicating efforts to define a single, precise reward~\cite{tu2025towards,sharma2023human,lambert2025rewardbench}.
+Recent work in these areas has therefore turned to learned Reward Models~(RMs)~\cite{kwon2023reward} trained on human preference data to approximate human judgment.
+Yet these RMs are costly to construct, highly domain-dependent, and fragile under distribution shift.
+Oversimplified reward models—such as binary ratings—are highly vulnerable to reward hacking, posing serious risks in critical medical dialogue.